numinit/armokweb/README.md

 ### nginx `proxy_pass` config

 If you want to use nginx as a proxy server, a config like this will work.
-It's *highly* recommended to use SSL if you're hosting this on the internet.
+It's *highly* recommended to use TLS if you're hosting this on the internet.

 ```nix
 services.nginx = {